behnamjz/awesome-vue-persian/README.md

 # awesome-vue-persian
-A curated list of awesome Vuejs And Nuxtjs persian plugins, components and fulters.
+A curated list of awesome Vuejs And Nuxtjs persian plugins, components and filters.

  - [JavaScript](#javascript)
  - [Vuejs](#vuejs)